dfavenfre/TalkYou/README.md

 docker compose up --build
 ```

-Once the 'health check' API endpoint signals that all components of the network are up and running, navigate to the following links to access both the application and backend post-get service:
+Once 'base' Whisper model is downloaded and the 'health check' API endpoint signals that all components of the network are up and running, navigate to the following links to access both the application and backend post-get service:

 - [TalkYou Application](http://localhost:8501/)
 - [FastAPI Swagger UI](http://localhost:8000/docs#/)